robin-sevelin/match-my-career/scrum_cermonies/2023-09-25/DailyStandup.md

 Today I will keep working on the overall design of our About page, as well as our global footer.

 ### Emilia

 Today I will start implementing our new design on our startpage along with the search page.

 ### Robin

+Today i styled the header, i finished quite fast so i spent a few hours on refactoring the fetching of the data for the components so the app will be more responsive and use the spinners properly.